wallarm/product-documentation/docs/2.18/installation/nginx/dynamic-module-from-distr.md

         ```
 2. Specify memory size in GB in the `SLAB_ALLOC_ARENA` directive.
 The value can be an integer or a float (a dot `.` is a decimal separator).

-    For production environments, the recommended amount of RAM allocated for the postanalytics module is 75% of the total server memory.
-If testing the Wallarm node or having a small instance size, the lower amount can be enough (e.g. 25% of the total memory).
+    For production environments, it is recommended to have larger amount of memory.
+If testing the Wallarm node or having a small instance size, the lower amount can be enough.

     For example: